squaredproject/Entwined/chromatik/README.md

 should work, please be cautious of licensing.
 OpenJDK, distributed by Oracle, only allows non-commercial use.

+---
+**NOTE**

+IF you have an M1 Mac, which is ARM instead of Intel, you need to make sure your JVM and JDK are `aarch64`, which is, ARM native (you want this anyway, its faster and better).
+Any Java 17 or better JVM that is native ARM (`aarch64`) should do.

+In the Adoptium download page, you have to scroll down a bit to get the `aarch64` build.
+You can probably check the version you are running with `java -version`.
+It's easy to just see the first mac build and choose it!

+If you have the Intel version, you will see the library `LWJGL` not found.
+Go back and make sure you're using a native ARM JDK.

+---

 ## Java debugger

 If you are debugging pattern or plugin code, you may wish to use a debugger.